ingoweiss/jira-time-machine/README.md

 | PROJ-0002 | New        |          | Major    |
 ```

+## Limitations

+- Jira Time Machine works best when stories are never deleted (but rather canceled instead if necessary), as the Jira API does not provide access to the history of deleted stories
+- Jira Time Machine cannot currently track array type fields such as "Labels" or "Fix Version(s)".
+I am working on adding support

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.